danielterziev92/JuniorSoftwareDeveloperInternship/README.md

 I'm sharing interview tasks I've received from various companies in dedicated repositories.
-Each repository corresponds to a specific company, and within each repository, you'll find folders containing the respective tasks.
+Each folder corresponds to a specific company, and within each repository, you'll find folders containing the respective tasks.